wptrainingteam/choosing-and-installing-plugins/README.md

 **Install a plugin from Plugin Directory**

-Practice installing a plugin from Plugin directory.
+Practice installing a plugin from the Plugin directory.

 *   Go to Add Plugins screen
 *   Search for a plugin